Mobile malware: History

 In March 2005, it was reported that a computer worm called Commwarrior-A had been infecting Symbian series 60 mobile phones.
 This specific worm replicated itself through the phone's Multimedia Messaging Service (MMS), sending copies to contacts listed in the phone user's address book.

 In August 2010, Kaspersky Lab reported the trojan Trojan-SMS.AndroidOS.FakePlayer.a.
 This was the first SMS malware that affected Google's Android operating system, and which sent SMS messages to premium rate numbers without the owner's knowledge, accumulating huge bills.

 Currently, various antivirus software companies offer mobile antivirus software programs.
 Meanwhile, operating system developers try to curb the spread of infections with quality control checks on software and content offered through their digital application distribution platforms, such as Google Play or Apple's App Store.
 Recent studies however show that mobile antivirus programs are ineffective due to the rapid evolution of mobile malware.

+In recent years, deep learning algorithms have also been adopted for mobile malware detection.